aws-solutions/improving-forecast-accuracy-with-machine-learning/source/cdk_solution_helper_py/README.md

 import logging
 from pathlib import Path

-from aws_cdk import core
-from aws_cdk.core import CfnParameter, Construct
+from constructs import Construct from aws_cdk as core from aws_cdk import CfnParameter

 from aws_solutions.cdk import CDKSolution from aws_solutions.cdk.stack import SolutionStack